open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

   linkStyle 0,1 color:green,stroke:green
 ```

-It is recommended to add spans for settlement operations.
-Those spans can
+It is recommended to add spans for settlement operations on the consumer side.
-either be created manually or via auto-instrumentation:
+Those spans can either be created manually or via auto-instrumentation:

 ```mermaid
 flowchart LR;